bboe/dolphin/README.md

 deployments, it is intended to be configured to only authorize accounts from the specific Google Apps domain.

-A public demo version of Dolphinn can be found at: https://dolphin-demo.herokuapp.com/
+A public demo version of Dolphin can be found at: https://dolphin-demo.herokuapp.com/

 ## Heroku Deployment